Analytics206/project_template/README.md

  - Fetch metadata of papers from arXiv.org using arXiv Atom XML API
  - Store normalized metadata in MongoDB with pdf_url for pdf download
  - Download PDFs from arXiv.org and store in local directory
- - Store the author-paper-category graph in Neo4j
- - Store vector embeddings for semantic search in Qdrant
- - Manage paper processing tracking in MongoDB
- - Dynamic configuration for paper category, paper limits, models, and pdf save directory
- - Web UI for interaction with graphs
- - Jupyter notebook for interactive analysis
- - Tracks events, errors, and skipped entries

 For more deep dive into project and status, see the `docs/` directory.